 Foods low in nutritional value can result in more trips to the bathroom, sure.
 But beyond this, they can also negatively impact brain function.
 Nutritional science is ever evolving, but most studies have shown that a diet of whole grains, fruits, vegetables, and minimal sugar contribute to improved mental health.
 Additionally, regular exercise doesn’t just improve metabolic function and burn calories, it also produces endorphins which increases alertness, reduces tension, and improves mood.
 In this way, eating well and exercising are two of the best ways of managing leadership stress.

 - Setting an Example: Helping Others with Self Care

 Self care does not equate to selfishness.
 Quite the opposite.
 By practicing self care, leaders can do more for employees.
 How can managers help employees deal with stress?
 First, they can share their own experiences of dealing with stress with employees.
 By giving advice on sleep patterns, diet, exercise, and other methods of stress reduction, leaders can set a great example for the workplace.

 Additionally, leaders who practice self care will have more energy to help employees.
 With enough rest and restoration, leaders can prioritize their workload to set aside time for helping others, honing these crucial leadership skills.
 With a workforce committed to self care, everyone benefits – and so does productivity.

 Leadership in times of stress and change truly tests one’s abilities.
 Self care should remain at the forefront during these times, for the sake of leaders, employees, and the business itself.
-Leadership Resources helps leaders achieve a more balanced lifestyle through development processes and coaching.
+At Leadership Resources, our purpose is making the impossible possible through people.
+We aim to do so by helping individuals develop patterns of success that will decrease stress levels and maximize productivity.
 For more information, contact us here.